-If you should have further questions regarding multiple births, please contact PSC at +1 888 289 0709 or submit an online inquiry at http://www.scdhhs.gov/contact-us.
+If you should have further questions regarding multiple births, please contact PSC at +1 888 289 0709 or submit an online inquiry at Contact a Provider Representative | SCDHHS

 Abortion

 When billing for any type of abortion, the procedures must be billed using the abortion procedure codes.
 There are separate codes for spontaneous, missed, and septic abortions, and hydatidiform mole, and for therapeutic abortion.
 The vaginal delivery code should not be used to report an abortion procedure.